Exploring New Mexico - Land of Enchantment

 Trip Info

 New Mexico has long been known for its fascinating history, stunning natural beauty, vibrant arts and culture, and great cuisine.
 On this trip, we've picked a sample of the best that it has to offer for seven days of fun and adventure.
-We will explore the trip on foot, from a raft, and on a stand up paddleboard.
+We will explore the trip on foot, from a raft, and kayaking the river.
 We will visit Bandelier National Monument and the amazing Chaco Canyon Historical National Park.
 There is an option to soothe your muscles at Ten Thousand Waves Japanese Spa.

 At the beginning of the trip we will stay at the Rio Grande Inn, an Albuquerque hotel within walking distance to Historic Old Town and a short shuttle from the airport.
 In Grants we will stay in standard hotels with 2-beds and a full bath.
 At Ghost Ranch we will stay in simple but comfortably appointed dorm style rooms with their own showers, and will have the entire building to ourselves.
 As we move on to Santa Fe we will stay at the historic La Fonda on the Plaza.
 La Fonda is the only hotel located directly on the Santa Fe Plaza and has been in operation for over 100 years in this incredible location.